kb1907/Deep-Learning-Specialization/README.md

 ### Disclaimer
 ------------------------------------
-- In this folder, [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) projects and notes can be found.
 - **DeepLearning.AI** makes these slides available for educational purposes.
 - Project solutions are just for educational purposes.
 I highly recommend trying and solving project/program assignments on your own.